adi27s/Library-Linker/README.md

 ## Static Library [.a/.lib]

-- Compiled during runtime, so no need to worry about lib present on the user machine and no runtime loading cost
+- Compiled during runtime, so no need to worry about lib presence on the user machine and no runtime loading cost
 - In cases of changes, entire code has to be recompiled

 Code flow: